-- For applicants of HRSA-22-016, provide a map of the entire service area, noting your clinical services location(s) and the location of other local providers of HIV primary care services.
-Include this map as Attachment 9. - For applicants of HRSA-22-017, provide a map of the entire designated service area (as listed in Appendix B) and show the locations of all current and proposed local providers of HIV outpatient primary health care services, including your organization.
-Include this map as Attachment 9. - For all applicants: In addition to a map, provide a table listing (1) name of organization, (2) specific services each one provides, (3) target populations served, and if possible (4) the number of unduplicated clients served annually.
-Include this table in the narrative, and include all public and private organizations (including any other RWHAP providers) that provide HIV outpatient primary health care services to people with HIV in the entire designated service area.
+- Provide a map of the entire service area, noting your clinical services location(s) and the location of other local providers of HIV primary care services.
+Include this map as Attachment 9. - In addition to a map, provide a table listing (1) name of organization, (2) specific services each one provides, (3) target populations served, and if possible (4) the number of unduplicated clients served annually.
+Include this table in the narrative and include all public and private organizations (including any other RWHAP providers) that provide HIV outpatient primary health care services to people with HIV in the entire designated service area.
 The CDC and HRSA Integrated HIV Prevention and Care Plan, including the Statewide Coordinated Statement of Need, together with the RWHAP Part A and Part B Programs, may serve as resources for this information.